ecospend/PayByBankSDK-iOS/README.md

 ## Sample Projects

-We have provided two sample projects in the repository.
-Source files for these are in the `Examples` directory in project navigator.
+We have provided a sample project in the repository.
+Source files for these are in the `Examples` directory in the project navigator.

 ## License